carmecorbi/mcv-c5-team1/week3/README.md

 -**ROUGE-L**: Measures the Longest Common Subsequence (LCS) between the predicted and reference captions.
 - **METEOR**: Evaluates similarity based on unigram precision, recall, word matches, lengths, and word order.

+For evaluation, use the script `evaluation.py` by changing the `checkpoint_path` of the model.

 #### Results

 | **Metric**  | **Train**  | **Validation**  | **Test**  |